avajs/ava/readme.md

 ## Documentation

-Tests are run asynchronously and require you to either set planned assertions `t.plan(1)`, explicitly end the test when done `t.end()`, or return a promise.
-[Async functions](#async-function-support) already returns a promise implicitly, so no need for you to explicitly return a promise in that case.
+Tests are run asynchronously and require you to return a supported async object (a promise, or [observable](https://github.com/zenparsing/zen-observable)).
+We *highly* recommend the use of [async functions](#async-function-support); They make async code concise and readable, and they implicitly return a promise, so you don't need to.

+If you do not return one of the supported async objects mentioned above, the test is considered to be synchronous and ended immediately.

+If you are unable to use promises or other supported async objects, you may enable legacy async support by defining your test with `test.async([title', fn)`.
+Tests declared this way **must** be manually ended with `t.end()`.

-You have to define all tests synchronously, meaning you can't define a test in the next tick, e.g. inside a `setTimeout`.
+You must define all tests synchronously.
+They can't be defined inside `setTimeout`, `setImmediate`, etc.

 Test files are run from their current directory, so [`process.cwd()`](https://nodejs.org/api/process.html#process_process_cwd) is always the same as [`__dirname`](https://nodejs.org/api/globals.html#globals_dirname).
 You can just use relative paths instead of doing `path.join(__dirname, 'relative/path')`.